buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

 = 1.4.4 =
+* Forums - Fixed disabling "Subscriptions" should remove Subscriptions from member profile
+* Forums - Fixed disabling "Favorites" should remove Favorites from member profile
 * Compatibility - Fixed notices adding a + symbol between words in PHP 7.4.2 and higher

 = 1.4.3 =